 While suffering from an illness, many people experience hair loss.
-Sometimes the hair loss occurs as a result of the stress and anxiety accompanying the illness.
-However, at other times, it can occur as a result of the illness itself.
-For example, many autoimmune disorders target the cells in the hair follicles on the different parts of the body, including the scalp, which can result in hair loss.
-Another reason which causes hair loss is the treatment of the illness.
-The medications that you’re prescribed can cause hair loss or thinning, or, as in the case of cancer treatment, chemotherapy hair loss can occur.
+Sometimes, hair loss occurs as a result of the stress and anxiety due to the ailment.
+However, at other times, it can occur as a result of the illness itself or even its treatment.
+Chemo hair loss is an example of the latter case.

-Unfortunately, one of the side effects of chemotherapy is hair loss.
-The person undergoing chemotherapy ends up losing all of the hair on their body.
-This kind of hair loss is temporary and reversible.
-Hair growth can start after the treatment is over.
-We understand how upsetting chemotherapy hair loss can be, but it is a part of the treatment.
+Unfortunately, one of the side effects of this treatment is chemotherapy hair loss.
+The person undergoing chemotherapy ends up losing all or some of the hair on their body.

 What is Chemotherapy?

 Chemotherapy makes use of drugs that target those cells in the body that are dividing and growing quickly.
 Cancer treatments are recommended if cancer has spread to the whole body of the person; removing cancerous mass through surgery or radiation limits the target area.